Kaiserslautern: World War II

 In World War II, Allied bombing destroyed more than 85% of Kaiserslautern.
-The railway and several main roads were primary targets, with the heaviest attacks occurring on 7 January, 11 August, and 28 September 1944.
+Today 25% of Kaiserslautern is made up by buildings from before 1945.
+The railway and several main roads were primary targets, with the heaviest attacks occurring on 7 January 11 August, and 28 September 1944.
 On 20 March 1945, as the last of the 1st Army crossed the Rhine at Remagen, the U.S. 80th Division, 319th Infantry, part of the 3rd US Army, seized Kaiserslautern without resistance.

 The city became part of the French occupation zone after the Second World War.
 The establishment of the state of Rhineland-Palatinate was ordered on 30 August 1946 as the last state in the western occupation zones by ordinance No. 57 of the French military government under General Marie-Pierre Kœnig.
 Little reconstruction took place until the currency reform of 1948.
 The pace of the economy remained slow until 1952, when construction for newly established garrisons of American troops brought economic growth to the area.

 Unexploded ordnance from WWII continues to be discovered in and around Kaiserslautern.
 In May 2012 an unexploded 250 lb Allied bomb was found, buried deeply and reportedly covered by water pipe, during a construction project in the downtown area of the city.
 On 5 September 2013, another WWII bomb was found during construction near the train station in Enkenbach-Alsenborn.